 - Suicidal Pacifism: He's devoted to his ideal of pacifism that he's willing to allow himself and his people to be destroyed, rather than going against his beliefs and taking up arms.

 - Unwanted Rescue: He doesn't even want the Jedi or the Republic to protect his village.
-He has no say in the matter.Tee Watt Kaa: Stop building that wall.
+Of course, he has no say in the matter.Tee Watt Kaa: Stop building that wall.
 I didn't ask ya to defend us.

 Anakin: This battle is inevitable.
 You can stand by your beliefs.
 But let us stand by ours.